YasirHasn9/multi-table-sql/README.md

 10. import the db base in the user-router and then make your first request -- you will get an empty array because we have 0 user

-11. create a new request using post to create a new user
+11. create a new request using POST to create a new user

+--- now go and make a new request you will an array with a new user